Gabriel Debru

 Gabriel Debru (born 21 December 2005) is a French tennis player.

-He has a career-high ATP singles ranking of world No. 233, achieved on 17 March 2025 and a doubles ranking of No. 273, achieved on 4 November 2024.
+He has a career-high ATP singles ranking of No. 233 achieved on 17 March 2025 and a best doubles ranking of No. 273 reached on 4 November 2024.

+Junior career

+Debru had remarkable results on ITF junior circuit, maintaining a 74–25 singles win-loss record.
+He won a major jr. title in singles, at the 2022 French Open.
+He was also a runner-up in boys' doubles, at 2022 Wimbledon.
+As a result, he reached an ITF junior combined ranking of world No. 1 on 11 July 2022.

 Professional career

-2022: Major qualifying debut, French Open Junior champion
+2022: Major qualifying debut

-Debru made his debut at the French Open qualifying round, winning against Arthur Fils but then losing in the second round.
-At the same tournament, he won the Boys' singles title.
+Debru made his debut at the 2022 French Open qualifying round, winning against compatriot Arthur Fils but then losing in the second round.

-Later that year, he reached the finals of the Wimbledon's boys doubles title, playing along with Paul Inchauspé.

 2023: First ITF title and Challenger final

 Debru reached his first Challenger quarterfinal in his first appearance of the year, at the Oeiras Indoors, Portugal.
 He reached another quarterfinal a month later at the Challenger La Manche in Cherbourg, defeating Kenny de Schepper before falling to British Jan Choinski.
 At his second French Open qualifying appearance he lost in the first round to Dominican Nick Hardt.

 In June, at the Open Sopra Steria de Lyon, Debru made it to his first Challenger semifinal having defeated former Top 20 Benoit Paire, however he then lost to Alexander Ritschard.

 In July, Debru won his first ITF title in Gubbio, Italy by defeating Federico Arnaboldi in the final.
 He had reached the semifinals the year prior.

 In August, Debru reached his first final on the ATP Challenger Tour in Prague, as a qualifier, losing to Rudolf Molleker in the championship match.